 Linda Mamet, born in 1954, holds a BSc (1st class) degree in Biology and Applied Psychology from the University of Aston, UK and an MPhil and a PhD in Plant Genetics from the University of Cambridge, UK.
 She conducted scientific research at the Mauritius Sugarcane Industry Research Institute from 1986 to 1999.
 In 1999, she joined the Regional Training Centre ("RTC") where she held the post of Managing Director from 2005 to 2019.
 Her most recent post was Interim CEO of the Mauritius Institute of Directors ("MIoD").
-She is a Non-Executive Director of MIoD and an Independent Director of the Higher Education Commission ("HEC").
-She sits on several subcommittees of MIoD and HEC.
+She was previously a Non-Executive Director of MIoD.
+She is an Independent Director of the Higher Education Commission ("HEC").
+Linda chairs the Finance Committee and sits on several other sub-committees of HEC.
 She is a Fellow of the Mauritius Academy of Science and Technology and a Fellow of the Mauritius Institute of Directors.